 Rising neighborhood educational levels can indicate that educational levels are rising among existing residents, that individuals with higher levels of education are moving into the area, and/or that less educated residents are moving out of the neighborhood.

 The American Community Survey (ACS) surveys residents on an annual basis; however, five years of aggregated data are necessary provide numbers at a census tract or neighborhood level.
-Here we are comparing data from the 2005-2009 and 2010-2014 ACS data sets.
-Between those two periods, there was a small but significant increase in the percent of adults 25 years and older, citywide that had an associates degree or higher.
-Increases within the CMTL boundary were not statistically significant.
-Higher education rates citywide are about 20 percentage points higher than within the CMTL boundary.
+Here we are comparing data from the 2009-2013 and 2014-2018 ACS data sets.
+Between those two periods, there were significant increases in the percent of adults 25 years and older that had an associates degree or higher in both the CMTL and the city overall.
+Higher education rates citywide are nearly 20 percentage points higher than within the CMTL boundary.
 Within the CMTL, there is a higher concentration of more educated residents in the census tracts along Van Ness Ave. and Post St., and a lower concentration in the center of the boundary.

 * This data only measures educational attainment among adults 25 years and older.
 Post-secondary degrees include an associates degree or higher.